variejs/docs/validation.md

 ## Custom Validation Rules

-To cretae custom validation rules use the varie cli tool which will place the new rule inside the `app/rules` folder :
+To create custom validation rules use the varie cli tool which will place the new rule inside the `app/rules` folder :

 `$varie make:rule NewRule`